nextgis/docs_ngcom/source/collector.rst

 An item of Collector project could be a editable data layer, displaying only data layer, cartographical mat or a form for data collection.

 .. note::
-            You could add PostGIS layers in Collector project, but NextGIS Collector mobile app does not support work with them now.
+            You could add PostGIS layers in Collector project, but the NextGIS Collector mobile app does not support work with them now

 Adding of items is like adding of layers when creating a web map.
 You need to press "Add item" button to add a layer or a data collection form.
 Press "Add group" button to create a group of items.
 Pulling of items is available within an item tree.